-First meeting with the program teams held.
-Guidance on writing Mission statements was provided.
-Members were facilitated for writing program objectives and Outcomes.
-The objectives of the Meeting were to:
+First meeting with the programme teams held.
+Guidance on writing mission statements was provided.
+Members were facilitated for writing programme objectives and outcomes.
+The objectives of the meeting were to:

-- Facilitate in forming the Program objectives and strategic plans to achieve them.
+- Facilitate in forming the programme objectives and strategic plans to achieve them.

-- Discuss the outcomes of each program and its alignment with the objectives.
+- Discuss the outcomes of each programme and its alignment with the objectives.

-First meeting with the program teams held.
-Guidance on writing Mission statements was provided.
-Members were facilitated for writing program objectives and Outcomes.
-The objectives of the Meeting were to:
+First meeting with the programme teams held.
+Guidance on writing mission statements was provided.
+Members were facilitated for writing programme objectives and outcomes.
+The objectives of the meeting were to:

 - Ms. Shireen Arif

-Notification for program evaluation of BS in Communication and Media Studies was made.
+Notification for programme evaluation of BS in Communication and Media Studies was made.

 Weekly meetings with the PTs are held to expedite the report writing process.
 Evaluation proformas circulated, filled and submitted.

-Assessment Team visit at Ziauddin College of Nursing completed.
+Nomination of Assessment Teams done.
+Assessment Team’s visit at Ziauddin Faculty of Nursing and Midwifery completed.
 Following were the external assessors: